Joshua Velez ’17 says Financial Services is one of the “most well-rounded majors” Bryant has to offer.

 “You’re touching everything here,” he says.
 “There are marketing classes, finance classes, legal classes, accounting classes.
 Not every major has that opportunity to touch so many facets of business and I knew immediately once I saw those class requirements that that was the major for me.”

-Velez, who aims to enter the commercial real estate industry, says his Financial Services concentration “complemented perfectly” with his minor, Legal Studies.
+Velez, now a financial analyst at Horvath & Tremblay, an investment real estate brokerage firm, says his Financial Services concentration “complemented perfectly” with his minor, Legal Studies.

 “They went hand in hand,” he says.
 “One of my Financial Services requirements was a law class, so it just made sense to seek out more legal classes that related back to my major.”